Iqbal et al. 2023 — Heavy metals in poultry feed and poultry products from Rawalpindi/Islamabad farms

 Methods (brief)

 Six layer-breed chicken samples from each of six farms in Rawalpindi/Islamabad.
 Birds slaughtered with sterilized knife; liver, breast muscle, thigh muscle separated and frozen.
 Solid feed dried in hot-air oven at 105 °C to constant weight.
 Liver and muscle composite-sampled per farm, ground to powder, sieved through 0.25 mm mesh.
 Eggs separated into albumen and yolk by plastic bottle method and dried.
 Sample digestion: 15 mL HNO3:HClO4 (4:1) at 80 °C for 2 h to colorless solution; filtered; diluted to 25 mL; refrigerated until analysis.
 Analytical method: inductively coupled plasma optical emission spectrometry (ICP-OES, iCAP 6500 Thermo Scientific, UK).
 Speciation: total metals only - no As speciation, no Cr-VI speciation (so Cr reported here is total Cr, not Cr-VI).
 Hg reported by ICP-OES which is not the most sensitive Hg method; “Hg not detected” therefore reflects ICP-OES detection capability, not necessarily absence at lower levels.
-LOD/LOQ values are not stated in the paper - this is a methodological limitation per author acknowledgements (p.
-495).
+LOD/LOQ values are not stated in the paper, which is a methodological limitation; the authors’ Limitations paragraph on p.
+495 acknowledges non-availability of reference limits for each sample type but does not specifically address LOD/LOQ.
 Limitations stated: small farm count; no national reference limits for each sample type; no isotopic tracing of feed→tissue absorption.

 Implications

-• App: Contributes Pb, Cd, Cr (total), tHg, Fe rows to poultry, eggs, and organ-meats (liver specifically).
+- App: Contributes Pb, Cd, Cr (total), tHg, Fe rows to Poultry, Eggs, and Organ Meats (Kidney and Liver) (liver specifically).

 Wiki pages this source may touch